 Tania Bruguera directly addresses political and humanitarian issues in her native Cuba through performance and long-term social engagement projects.
 Her interventions parallel the ambitions of the Artist Placement Group (APG), co-founded by John Latham, which positioned the artist inside industry with the potential to effect change.
-For this exhibition, Bruguera has made a video that builds on her recent announcement to run for presidency in Cuba.
+For this exhibition, Bruguera made a video that built on her recent announcement to run for presidency in Cuba.

 Laure Prouvost takes an intuitive and bodily approach to knowledge, drawing on the everyday and domestic as events merging life and art, and exploiting the slippages of translation and language to confuse fact with fiction.
 Her experience working as John Latham’s assistant in the early 2000s has provided a rich and playful resource for her work.
-For this exhibition, she has created a multi-sensory immersive environment that combines synchronised lights and a sound narrative with sculptural objects and video.
+For this exhibition, she created a multi-sensory immersive environment that combined synchronised lights and a sound narrative with sculptural objects and video.

 Cally Spooner’s diverse practice includes film, audio, hired bodies, drawing, writing, and live events.
 She presented a constellation of sound, drawing, data and a live body.
 Her wall drawing wrapped around the gallery, bringing together different streams of data – metabolic, professional and economic – extracted from the artist and her environment.
 Warm Up is a proposal for continuous restlessness and rehearsal – a warm-up for our position as individuals facing an uncertain political future.
 Warm Up appeared daily, unannounced between 12-5pm.
 Carried by: Alice MacKenzie, Nefeli Skarmea, Alice Tatge, Rosalie Wahlfrid and Margarita Zafrilla Olayo.
 Spooner wrote new texts Early Research Methods 9 – 10 for the exhibition catalogue, John Latham: A World View.